jhealy/awesome/azure-batch.md

 # RUDE AND SILLY QNA

 * How to delete task output in bulk - not available in portal.  not available in batch explorer.
 Have to go api?
+ANSWER: this is one reason its better to work with jobs than ad-hoc task submissions.
 * How to see how much memory a job in batch uses? (pending)
+* Image updates occur when?
+The actual marketplace image is updated on a monthly basis ( and sooner in the case of critical security updates)
+* Scalesets versus batch - Batch spins up and eventually releases compute resources based on the jobs submitted, but scale sets persist indefinitely.
+Batch has two core functions, provisioning and scheduling.
+Batch provisions VMs in ‘pools’ which is an abstraction over scale sets under the hood.
+As a result Batch is more reliable for provisioning at scale and handles things like bad nodes and low priority pre-emption.
+You can also scale far beyond the limits of individual scale sets.
+Batch will also schedule work on pools, this is done via jobs and tasks.
+Task can define dependencies and Batch can also automatically scale pools via auto scale formula which can scale based on queue depth, as an example.
+Additionally Batch can optionally delete pools on job completion to reduce costs.